 Liv Langma Advanced SL Disc

-The top-tier Langma Advanced SL Disc comes equipped with the brand new tubeless Cadex 36 Disc wheelsystem, a SRAM RED eTap AXS hydraulic groupset, a Quarq DZero power meter, and Liv Alacra SLR CS saddle.
+The top-tier Langma Advanced SL Disc comes equipped with the brand new tubeless Cadex 36 Disc wheelsystem, a SRAM RED eTap AXS hydraulic groupset, a Quarq DZero power meter, and Liv Alacra SLR saddle.

 Price: £TBC / $10,000 / AU$12,999